Prelude14/ERS_Pygame/README.md

 * Lastly, I would make more levels (at least 3, but maybe 5).
 I had just under a full semester (about 3 months) to make this and I had to teach myself pygame's features since everyone else in the class were doing their own specific topic for their projects (some did cyber security or app development as examples).
 Level one took the longest to make since I was learning the most during its development, and definitely could have done things in much better ways.
-I also ran into a couple week roadblock due to an issue with how the text is displayed in level one when certain things are clicked, that my professor also struggled to help with for a bit.
-I don't regret the time spent on level one or that roadblock though, since they were valuable learning experiences that changed how I approached coding in general, but also how I approached making level 2.
+I also ran into a couple week roadblock, due to an issue with how the text is displayed in level one when certain things are clicked, and my professor also struggled to help with it for a bit.
+I don't regret the time spent on level one or that roadblock though, since they were valuable learning experiences that changed how I approached coding problems in general (For example, I learned how important patience can be, but also that I shouldn't be afraid of trying new ideas and changing my approach to a puzzle if needed).
+It also impacted how I approached making level 2, I ended up ditching the text feature and the level plays a lot different because of it.
   I still put a lot of time into making the images for each part of level 2, but I think I had found my groove by the end of the semester and could have made more if I had another month or two.

 ## Credits:

 * #### Images

-        1. All the Main Menu and Countdown images (the logo, buttons, lock sprites, and countdown slides) were made by me using Photoshop and Piskel (see https://www.piskelapp.com/terms for Piskel's policy regarding copyright).
+        1. All the Main Menu and Countdown images (the logo, buttons, lock sprites, and countdown slides) were made by me, using Photoshop and Piskel (see https://www.piskelapp.com/terms for Piskel's policy regarding copyright).

         Find these images here:
         https://github.com/Prelude14/ERS_Pygame/blob/71d84cfd9245affd767af73c892509f04bd66a1d/imgs/mainmenu

-        2. Level 1 only uses a few images (the key sprites and the redacted thing), and they were made by me using Photoshop and Piskel (see https://www.piskelapp.com/terms for Piskel's policy regarding copyright), everything else is drawn using pygame's "draw" feature.
+        2. Level 1 only uses a few images (the key sprites and the redacted thing), and they were made by me, using Photoshop and Piskel (see https://www.piskelapp.com/terms for Piskel's policy regarding copyright), everything else is drawn using pygame's "draw" feature.

         Find these images here:
         https://github.com/Prelude14/ERS_Pygame/blob/71d84cfd9245affd767af73c892509f04bd66a1d/imgs/lvl1